fourmolu/fourmolu/web/site/pages/config/import-grouping.md

 Predefined matchers:

 - `match: all`: matches all modules
 - `match: local-modules`: matches modules defined in the current Cabal project.
 Those modules are automatically detected.
 Developers can add custom modules through the `--local-modules` CLI option.
+See [`local-modules`](/config/local-modules) for more information.
 - `glob: pattern`: matches modules matching the provided `pattern`. `*` can be any character on the same module level. `**` can be any character and can span multiple module levels.

 Here's an example used in the `custom` configuration: